You hear it all the time — don’t forget to stretch!

 #9: Open Lunge Glute Stretch

-This one is truly a full-body stretch and it also know as the runner’s stretch!
+This one is truly a full-body stretch and it is also known as the runner’s stretch!
 You can also use this before you run as a dynamic stretch; just stay in constant movement instead of holding it.

 - Begin in a plank position with your wrists, elbows, and shoulders aligned.